 The raison d’être of Copenhagen Fashion Week is to support successful development of the industry, which is why we believe that implementing radical, sustainable changes is crucial to future proofing and ensuring a sustainable industry.
 To harness our capacity to propel change in the industry, we embarked on the sustainable transition of Copenhagen Fashion Week.

 Being at the beginning of our journey comes with the realization that fundamental change is a complex, resource-intensive process that does not happen overnight.
 Becoming more sustainable means leaving no stone unturned, in addition to identifying key areas with the highest potential for positive change.
-We are currently developing a three-year plan to be launched in late 2019 that will introduce new standards for brands who wish to showcase their collections at Copenhagen Fashion Week.
+Since the spring 2019, we have been developing a three-year sustainability action plan to be launched on 28 January 2020.
+The plan will unfold how, not only the event itself will transition to a more sustainable one, but also how new standards for brands who wish to showcase their collections at Copenhagen Fashion Week will be introduced.

 “It’s not an issue that can be solved with a simple flick of the wrist, but I believe that it’s our duty as a leading player in the fashion ecosystem to take a thorough look at how Copenhagen Fashion Week can serve to benefit the fashion industry’s sustainability agenda to the greatest extent possible. […] As a trendsetting fashion week, we need to help make sustainability attractive.
 We have a voice and an ethical obligation to use it,” explained new CEO Cecilie Thorsmark in a press release in January 2019.